 Parents/carers have the right to request that their child be withdrawn from some or all of sex education delivered as part of statutory RSE.
-Before granting any such request it would be good practice for the Head/deputy of Junior College to discuss the request with parents/carer and, as appropriate, with the child to ensure that their wishes are understood and to clarify the nature and purpose of the curriculum.
-Further information and guidance on sex education withdrawal can be found in the section 'Right to be excused from sex education (commonly referred to as the right to withdraw in the Department for Educational RSE guidance 2020.
+Before granting any such request it would be good practice for the Head of Junior College to discuss the request with parents/carer and, as appropriate, with the child to ensure that their wishes are understood and to clarify the nature and purpose of the curriculum.
+Further information and guidance on sex education withdrawal can be found in section 45-50 of the Department for Educational RSE guidance 2019 (Updated 2021).

 If a pupil is excused from sex education, it is the Junior Colleges' responsibility to ensure that the pupil receives appropriate, purposeful education during the period of withdrawal either from their college site or home/virtual.
-There is no right to withdraw from any other aspects of the curriculum.
+There is no right to withdraw from Relationships Education or Health Education.
+Confidentiality, Controversial and Sensitive Issues.
 Tutors cannot offer unconditional confidentiality.
 Tutors are not legally bound to inform parents/carers of any disclosure, but if the Tutor is concerned, they are to pass information over to a designated safeguarding officer.